albertbuchard/paramBox/README.md

 	</script>

-A div is automatically added to your <body>, to show/hide it, press Shift + P.
+A div containing the ParamBox is automatically added to the document's body, to show/hide it, press Shift + P.

 ## Classes